SebasGTX1/simple_shell/README.md

 BUGS

        Here is a small list of bugs that were fixed.
+This program is still under review.

 FILES